 Can I transfer my plates to a new car?

 If your license plate was revoked and you want it reinstated because you believe your lapse in coverage was not your fault, you can request a hearing.
-You need to file a liability hearing request form and pay a $60 fee.
+You must file a liability hearing request form and pay a $60 fee.
 You can also call the NCDMV at 919-715-7000 to request a hearing if you believe the lapse in coverage was not your fault.

 Can you drive in North Carolina if you have an insurance lapse?

-North Carolina car insurance law mandates that your insurance company must notify the North Carolina Division of Motor Vehicles if you don’t maintain continuous liability insurance coverage.
+North Carolina car insurance law mandates that your insurance company notify the North Carolina Division of Motor Vehicles if you don’t maintain continuous liability insurance coverage.
 Once the NCDMV has received that notification, they will send you an FS 5-7 form, which is a liability insurance termination notice.

 – Michelle Megna contributed to this story.